tarwn/lessthandot-hugo/blogs/content/posts/2008-12-12-sql-friday-the-best-sql-server-links-of-2.md

 A significant part of sql server process memory has been paged out.
 This may result in a performance degradation.</em>

-Read Jason Massie&#8217;s post, also check out the link in the edit section
+Read Jason Massie's post, also check out the link in the edit section

 **[How do I view the script of the DDL triggers][7]**